-Cooking up a batch of Tomato Soup from Passata is very easy and can be ready to serve in about 30 minutes.
-The main ingredient in this creamy soup is passata (a type of tomato sauce), heavy cream, a touch of sugar and a handful of other ingredients.
-Best of all, this recipe does not involve chopping, blending or the use of a knife.
-It can't get easier than that!
+Tomato Soup from Passata is a very easy recipe and is ready to serve in 30 minutes.
+The main ingredient in this creamy tomato soup is passata, a type of tomato sauce.
+This recipe does not involve chopping, blending, or using a knife—it can't get easier than that!

-If a quick dinner of creamy tomato soup is on the menu, then I suggest you try my Easy Grilled Cheese with a Twist to go along with it.
-Or, if you are looking for something heartier, you may enjoy my Beef Minestrone Soup or my authentic Italian Lentil and Barley soup with Vegetables.
+If a quick dinner of creamy tomato soup is on the menu, I suggest you try my Easy Grilled Cheese with a Twist to go with the soup.

 Jump to: